mhekkel/libzeep/docs/lib-generic.rst

 Serialization support
 ^^^^^^^^^^^^^^^^^^^^^

-The serialization code in libzeep builds upon the code in libmxml.
+The serialization code in libzeep builds upon the code in libzeem.
 You serialize and deserialize objects into the internal el::object format which can be converted into JSON.